xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2020.54 December 8 2020
+   -- bug (dkulp)  Fix of fseq files to ESPixelStick 4.0 being off by one channel 2020.54 December 8 2020
    -- enh (scott)  Added click-and-drag & double-click select to Model Faces and states Preview -- bug (keith)  Fix issues with remote falcon disable from xSchedule